Alignak-monitoring-contrib/alignak-webui/docs/source/02_installation/index.rst

 Or you can simply use the standard package tool to install Alignak Web UI and its dependencies.
  ::

-   sudo yum install alignak-webui
+   sudo yum install python-alignak-webui

    # Check Alignak Web UI installation
    # It copied the default shipped files and sample configuration.
    ll /usr/local/share/alignak-webui/
       -rw-rw-r--.
 1 root root  527 10 juil.
 21:03 requirements.txt

-A post-installation script (repository *bin/post-install.sh*) must be executed at the end of the installation procedure to install the required Python packages.
+A post-installation script (repository *bin/python-post-install.sh*) must be executed at the end of the installation procedure to install the required Python packages.
 This script is copied during the installation in the default installation directory: */usr/local/share/alignak-webui*.
 It is using the Python pip tool to get the Python packages listed in the default installation directory *requirements.txt* file.

  ::

-    sudo /usr/local/share/alignak-webui/post-install.sh
+    sudo /usr/local/share/alignak-webui/python-post-install.sh

 .. note:: this hack is necessary to be sure that we use the expected versions of the needed Python libraries...